NREL/SolTrace/README.md

 1. Set up your development tools:

-    * Windows: Visual Studio 2017 Community or other editions available at [https://www.visualstudio.com/](https://www.visualstudio.com/).
+    * Windows: Visual Studio 2019 Community or other editions available at [https://www.visualstudio.com/](https://www.visualstudio.com/).
     * Linux: g++ compiler available at [http://www.cprogramming.com/g++.html](http://www.cprogramming.com/g++.html) or as part of the Linux distribution.

+2. Download and install CMake 3.19 or higher from [https://cmake.org/download/](https://cmake.org/download/) with the ```Add CMake to the System Path for ...``` option selected.

-2. Download the wxWidgets 3.1.0 source code for your operating system from [https://www.wxwidgets.org/downloads/](https://www.wxwidgets.org/downloads/).
+3. Download the wxWidgets 3.1.5 source code for your operating system from [https://www.wxwidgets.org/downloads/](https://www.wxwidgets.org/downloads/).

-3. Build wxWidgets.
+4. Build wxWidgets.

-4. In Windows, create the WXMSW3 environment variable on your computer to point to the wxWidgets installation folder, or Linux, create the dynamic link `/usr/<USERNAME>/local/bin/wx-config-3` to point to `/path/to/wxWidgets/bin/wx-config`.
+5. In Windows, create the WXMSW3 environment variable on your computer to point to the wxWidgets installation folder, or Linux, create the dynamic link `/usr/<USERNAME>/local/bin/wx-config-3` to point to `/path/to/wxWidgets/bin/wx-config`.

-5. As you did for wxWidgets, for each of the following projects, clone (download) the repository, build the project, and then (Windows only) create an environment variable pointing to the project folder.
-Build the projects in the following order, and assign the environment variable for each project before you build the next one:
+6. As you did for wxWidgets, for each of the following projects, clone (download) the repository and then (Windows only) create an environment variable pointing to the project folder.

 <table>
 <tr><th>Project</th><th>Repository URL</th><th>Windows Environment Variable</th></tr>
 <tr><td>LK</td><td>https://github.com/NREL/lk</td><td>LKDIR</td></tr>
 <tr><td>WEX</td><td>https://github.com/NREL/wex</td><td>WEXDIR</td></tr>
 </table>

+7. Run CMake to create the project build files
+    1. Copy the file ```parent-dir-CMakeLists.txt``` into the parent directory also containing ```soltrace/ lk/ wex/``` and ```wxwidgets-3.x.x/``` folders.

+    2. Rename this file to ```CMakeLists.txt``` before running cmake.
+You may need to temporarily rename any other file in this directory with the same name.

+        E.g., the file should be at ```C:/stdev/CMakeLists.txt```

+    3. Create a directory in the main parent folder to store the build files.
+    E.g., ```C:/stdev/build-soltrace/```

+    4. Open a shell or command window in the build folder from step 3

+    5. Copy the following cmake command to the shell and run.
+Replace the cmake target with a [supported generator](https://cmake.org/cmake/help/latest/manual/cmake-generators.7.html#manual:cmake-generators(7))

+        ```> cmake -G "Visual Studio 16 2019" -DCMAKE_CONFIGURATION_TYPES="Debug;Release" -DCMAKE_SYSTEM_VERSION=10.0 -DSAM_SKIP_TOOLS=1 .. ```

+    6. Confirm the project files built.
+If running visual studio, you should see a ```soltrace_ui.sln``` file in the build-soltrace/ directory.

+    7. Build all files.
+The output is stored in the soltrace repository folder, e.g., ```C:/stdev/soltrace/app/deploy/soltrace.exe```.

+    Note that output is NOT stored in the ```build-soltrace/``` directory!

 ## Contributing